-Most people think Christianity is about behavior modification: "Don't drink or chew or run with girls who do."
+Most people think Christianity is about behavior modification: "Don't smoke, drink or chew or run with girls who do."

 But Jesus looked at the most moral and upright religious leaders of his day and said, "The prostitutes will enter the kingdom of God before you" (Mat.
 21:31).